Poset probability in two-row partition posets: Blocking ideals - filtering linear extensions

 \begin{theorem}[Birkhoff's representation theorem] The poset \(J(P)\) is a distributive lattice.
-Conversely, any finite distributive lattice \(L\) is of the form \(L=J(P)\) for some finite poset \(P\). \end{theorem} \begin{theorem} Let \(P\) be a poset with \(n < \infty\) elements.
-Linear extensions in \(\linext{P}\) correspond to saturated chains in \(J(P)\), by pairing the linear extension \(\phi: [n] \to P\) with the saturated chain
+Conversely, any finite distributive lattice \(L\) is of the form \(L=J(P)\) for some finite poset \(P\). \end{theorem} \begin{proof} See \autocite{BirkhoffRepr}. \end{proof} \begin{theorem} Let \(P\) be a poset with \(n < \infty\) elements.
+Linear extensions in \(\linext{P}\) correspond to saturated chains in \(J(P)\), by pairing the linear extension \(\phi: C_{n} \to P\) with the saturated chain